Pawcharz/knee-osteoarthritis/readme.md

 ## Results

 The combination of data augmentation, weighted loss, decaying learning rate, and hyperparameter tuning led to slightly improved classification accuracy on test set.

+On test set, the model reaches accuracy of 70.214% and 93.476% on the training dataset.

 Specific performance metrics and comparisons are detailed in the [hyperparameters_results.md](hyperparameters_results.md).
 Final model can be found at [saved_models/model_saved.pt](saved_models/model_saved.pt)